Table of Contents

-- The amount you curve your back (waist flexion) or bend at the hips (hip flexion) are the primary variables.
+- The amount you curve your back (thoracic and waist flexion) or bend at the hips (hip flexion) are the primary variables.

-- If purposely rounding and straightening your back I would stick to lighter weight and higher rep ranges (≥10).
+- If you purposely round and straighten your back I would stick to lighter weight and higher rep ranges (≥10).

-- If trying to focus on the glutes and hamstrings in addition to the spinal erectors then really focus on driving your hips into the pad.
+- If you purposefully want to focus on the glutes and hamstrings in addition to the spinal erectors then you should focus on driving your hips into the pad.